Tracy Jordan: Religion

 Jordan is not religious.
 He once considers becoming Catholic, but is dissuaded by Jack due to, as expected, intolerance of guilt.
 In "The Ones," when Jordan arranges for Jack to come clubbing with him to see if Jack can remain faithful to his fiancée Elisa, Jordan compares the temptation to "Jesus in the wilderness," before clarifying that Jesus is the name of a person he knows and "the Wilderness" is a club they'd attended.
 Jordan once wrote a novelty song entitled "Werewolf Bar Mitzvah", which he recorded for Geffen Records.
 The lyrics include "Werewolf bar mitzvah, spooky, scary!
 Boys becoming men; men becoming wolves!"
 He learns some Hebrew phrases.
 In the first episode of season 4 (entitled Season Four) of the show, it is revealed that Tracy may as well actually be Jewish.
 When asked about his disconnection to his roots, he said, "Have I lost touch with my roots?
 I've gotta talk to Rabbi Shmuley about this."

 Finances

 Despite his personality difficulties, Jordan succeeds financially.
 For example, he makes $300 million by creating and marketing a pornographic video game, and then invests the profits in a company that dismantles bank signs during the financial crisis.

 Death

 In Episode 21 of Season Five, it is revealed in an end credit scene that both Jordan and Maroney died on March 17, 2016, of an unknown cause.
 This has been proven to be false in the events of "30 Rock: A One-Time Special" which is set in July 2020 and Tracy and Jenna have both been shown to be alive with the former living in Canada.

-Trivia

-In Tina Fey's original pilot script for 30 Rock, Jordan was called "Lawrence Jordan".